What distinguishes Oxbridge Academic Programs from other study abroad programs?

 Do students need a laptop or tablet during the program?

 While students are permitted to bring a laptop and/or tablet with them, few of our courses require either device.
-If your course instructor has requested students bring a laptop, you will be notified well before the start of the summer.
+If your course instructor has requested you to bring a laptop, you will be notified well before the start of the summer.
 Please keep in mind that Wi-Fi access can be unpredictable and unreliable in ancient University buildings!
 On all the programs, we provide a number of computers in a student common room, which are available for student use.

 Can students bring cell phones, musical instruments, or a pet?